 ☐ PFAC members develop the agenda and distribute it at the meeting

-☐ PFAC members and staff develop agenda together and send it out prior to the meeting.
+☒ PFAC members and staff develop agenda together and send it out prior to the meeting.
 (Please describe below in #17a)

 ☐ PFAC members and staff develop agenda together and distribute it at the meeting.
 (Please describe below in #17a)